geudde/attic-chest/pages/13.reference/01.porden/docs.md

 As high it floats, o'er many a sea and land,

-To flaming Stromboli's volcanic strand ; 70
+To flaming Stromboli's volcanic strand; 70

 While wondering mortals mus'd what partial blast